Abhishek07788/Link-Sharing-App/README.md

 - 🗑️ Remove links
 - 🔃 Drag-and-drop reordering (via `react-dnd`)
 - 💾 Save & persist data using `localStorage`
-- 🚫 Disables Add button when all platforms are added
+- 🚫 Add button disables when all platforms are used
 - ❌ Save button disables if no links exist
-- ✅ Visual error messages on invalid URLs
+- ⚠️ Visual error messages for invalid URLs
-- ✅ Dynamic icons & styling using platform config
+- 🎯 Dynamic icons & styling via a config object

 ---